HELIOS

 The High Energy Laser with Integrated Optical-dazzler and Surveillance (HELIOS) or Mk 5 Mod 0 HELIOS is a Lockheed Martin-developed 60 kilowatt high-energy laser weapon designed to intercept combat drones, fast-attack craft, and missiles.
 After winning the contract in 2018, the first announced installation was on in 2019.
-By 2021 it was reportedly deployed onto an Arleigh Burke-class ship as part of its anti-air Aegis Combat System.
+By 2021, it was reportedly deployed onto the Arleigh Burke-class ship as part of its anti-air Aegis Combat System.

 Purpose

 The HELIOS system uses a modular power and fiber-optic configuration that can be expanded to fire at between 60 and 120 kW.
 Besides drone and missile defense, it also performs long range surveillance (ISR) and sensor dazzling.
 Its purported advantages are high precision, efficient "cost to kill", and power capacity for multiple shots ranging as far as 6 miles.
 As of 2024, higher-power laser weapons in the 150 to 300 kW range are being tested against anti-ship cruise missiles.

 Designed to be integrated into the Aegis Combat System, HELIOS augments naval and air defense by providing a directed-energy option.
 It offers soft-kill measures such as blinding optical sensors on incoming targets, and hard-kill measures by heating and damaging structural components of a target, causing it to combust into flames.
 The system relies on ship power, enabling long term weapon operation limited only by maintaining constant power and cooling.
 This reliance allows repeated engagements without the need to reload or resupply its ammunition.
 However, Flight III Arleigh Burke-class destroyers require more electrical power generation for their AN/SPY-6 radar, leaving little extra power for additional systems.
 Rear Admiral Ronald Boxall, while serving as the director of Navy surface warfare, said, "The Navy will have to either remove something or look at 'very aggressive power management.'".

 HELIOS is also adaptable to other ship types and combat systems, such as aircraft carriers and amphibious assault ships fitted with the Ship Self-Defense System.